Studying in Switzerland

 Where to stay in Switzerland during your studies?

-• You have just enrolled in a Swiss university and you still have to deal with the problem of accommodation.
+• You’ve just enrolled at a Swiss university and still need to sort out your accommodation.

-The universities in the country have a centralized accommodation service so that everyone can find a place to stay for the duration of their studies.
+The country’s universities have a centralized accommodation service so that everyone can find a place to stay for the duration of their studies.

-However, there are very few campuses in the country and the majority of accommodation is managed by independent companies.
-This has a strong impact on the price of rents.
+However, there are very few campuses in France, and most accommodation is managed by independent companies.
+This has a major impact on rental prices.

-• For those with limited funds, an alternative called “intergenerational housing” allows you to live with an elderly person who wants help or company.
-It is an exchange of good practices and a direct immersion in the culture of the country.
-With this formula, the rents are accessible.
+• For those on a budget, an alternative called “intergenerational housing” lets you live with an elderly person who needs help or company.
+It’s an exchange of courtesies and a direct immersion in the country’s culture.
+With this formula, rents are affordable.

-• For students who have been offered a place at a university, Switzerland offers a few renowned campuses.
-For example, the Crea and EBS school in Geneva, which covers more than 3000m2.
-In addition to offering quality residences and ultra-modern facilities, the place offers outstanding cultural and creative services, promoting collective projects and multicultural exchanges.
+• For students who have already secured a place at university, Switzerland offers a number of renowned campuses.
+For example, the Crea and EBS schools in Geneva, which cover more than 3,000m2.
+As well as offering top-quality residences and ultra-modern facilities, the area offers outstanding cultural and creative services, encouraging collective projects and multicultural exchanges.

 How can I enroll in a Swiss university as a foreign student?

-The admission requirements for a course of study in Switzerland vary according to the study project, nationality and the academic level of the studies.
+Admission requirements for a course of study in Switzerland vary according to study project, nationality and academic level.

-In case of doubt, it is always possible to contact the Swiss embassy to know the selection criteria corresponding to your profile.
+If in doubt, you can always contact the Swiss embassy to find out about the selection criteria corresponding to your profile.

-The country also provides a student support service for other possible questions.
+The country also offers a student helpdesk for any other questions you may have.

 Depending on the institution you are targeting, it may be necessary to translate your personal documents into French, Italian or German.

-The Swiss Consulate can help you with this process through a translation service.
-In order to put together a complete file for the Master in Management, you will need to provide:
+The Swiss consulate can help you with this via a translation service.
+To put together a complete file for the grandes écoles, you will need to provide :

 • A valid passport